 The investment properties of the Group are located at Kunshan City, Jiangsu Province, China and Xindian Dist., New Taipei City, Taiwan.
-The range of yields applied to the net annual rentals to determine the fair value of the property for which the current prices in an active market are unavailable was 1.04%~5.50% and 1.58%~6.60% for the years ended December 31, 2023 and 2022, respectively.
+The range of yields applied to the net annual rentals to determine the fair value of the property for which the current prices in an active market are unavailable was 1.04%~5.50% for the years ended December 31, 2024 and 2023.

-As of December 31, 2023 and 2022, the Group's investment properties were provided as pledged assets; please refer to note 8.
+As of December 31, 2024 and 2023, the Group's investment properties were provided as pledged assets; please refer to note 8 for additional information.